BTP405/project-1-group-13-nbb/README.md

 The Docker Deployment link: https://video-viewer-1.onrender.com/

+Note: We have used the free-teir for Render, hence sometimes it takes long to load, or doesn't load and will require a refresh (as noted on their website).
+That's why in our demo we have showed all the features working on Render.

 #### 2) On Docker
 To run the project on Docker, open up your Docker Account and run the following command: